blohrman/branch-lab/README.md

 ## Wrap-Up

 Awesome, you've completed all the tasks that we had for you to do in today's lab.
-Tomorrow is when the first "feedback" submission for PacMan occurrs, and you'll be expected to create a pull request in your repository from `dev` into `main` following these exact same steps.
-This will let us know that you've officially "submitted" your code.
+Tomorrow is when the first "feedback" submission for PacMan occurrs.
+The pull request has already been created for you, but now you have an understanding of what's going on!
 Note that **ONLY COMMITS MADE BEFORE THE DEADLINE WILL BE REVIEWED!** We can see commit times, and pushing late **will** cause any commits you forgot to push before the deadline to not be counted! **PLEASE MAKE SURE YOU COMMIT AND PUSH BEFORE THE DEADLINES THIS SEMESTER!**

 Thanks for coming into lab today!
 Have an awesome day and weekend!